Master of Science

 Start your journey towards a rewarding Physician Assistant career in West Virginia or anywhere you would like to practice here with us at West Liberty University.
 We can’t wait to meet you!

-Watch this “What’s Your Next” video to see what life is like to be a PA student at West Liberty University.
-Follow Alex, one of our current PA students, as he show you the facilities, talks about his experience with faculty, and why he decided to become a PA student and pursue his degree at WLU.
+Watch this “What’s Your Next” video to see what life is like as a PA student at West Liberty University.
+Follow one of our PA Alum, as he shows you the facilities, talks about his experience with faculty, and why he decided to pursue his PA studies at WLU.

 Year 1 (Begins in July)